-"Community Development" activities function in raising public awareness of sexual assault and abuse against women and children, with the end goal of working toward an end to all violence (sexual, physical, and emotional).
-These activities also function to educate the general public regarding sexism and gender inequality in the media, justice system, and society as a whole.
+"Community Development" activities function in raising public awareness of sexual assault and abuse with the end goal of working toward an end to all violence (sexual, physical, and emotional).
+These activities also function to educate the general public regarding oppression of all forms including racism, sexism, trans misogyny and gender inequality in the media, justice system, and society as a whole.

 PROGRAMS & SERVICES